shagunn/shagunn.github.io/index.md

 I am currently working on COVID-19 modelling at [Boston Children's Hospital](https://www.childrenshospital.org/chip) in collaboration with Moderna.

 I graduated with a M.A.Sc.
 Engineering from University of Toronto, where I was advised by [Scott Sanner](https://d3m.mie.utoronto.ca/members/ssanner/) in the [Data-Driven Decision Making Lab](https://d3m.mie.utoronto.ca).
-Previously I completed by H.B.Sc. in molecular genetics and<br/>neuroscience from UofT.
+Previously I completed by H.B.Sc. in molecular genetics and neuroscience from UofT.

 ## Research